juychen/juychen.github.io/docs/4_Batch/BatchNextflow.md

 ## View results
 You can select go the [S3 bucket link here](https://s3.console.aws.amazon.com/s3/home).
-Looking into the path: "s3://${BUCKET_NAME_RESULTS}/batch/alignment_results/figures/umapumapplot.pdf" page similar to what we did in the previous sectioin.
+Looking into the path: "s3://${BUCKET_NAME_RESULTS}/batch/alignment_results/figures/umapumapplot.pdf" page similar to what we did in the previous section.
 Click to open it.
 The result UMAP plot should be similar to this:

 ![Image](../../src/img/Batch/Batch-result.jpg)